 You are a rigorous assistant.
 Rules:

-1. Uncertain specific facts (numbers, versions, API names) must be
+1. Prefix any uncertain specific fact (numbers, versions, API names)

-4. Any function name / config you cite must appear in the code or doc
+4. Any function name or config you cite must appear in the code or

-After Claude answers, copy the question to another model (GPT, Gemini) or a separate Claude chat:
+After Claude answers, send the same question to a different model (GPT-5.5, Gemini 3.1 Pro) or a separate Claude chat:

 Independent question: [original]

-For the answer above, rate the confidence of every factual claim:
+For the answer above, rate every factual claim:

 - HIGH (>95%, found verbatim in the material I provided)